What The Maternal Blood Draw Is And When To Do It

-So, as soon as you get to the hospital, tell the admission or medical staff that you are saving your baby’s cord blood and need a Maternal Blood Draw sample to be included in the Collection Kit along with your baby’s cord blood when it is picked up by the medical courier after you give birth.
+As soon as you get to the hospital, tell the admission or medical staff that you are saving your baby’s cord blood and need a Maternal Blood Draw sample to be included in the Collection Kit.

 Americord’s Collection Kit includes instructions for the Maternal Blood Draw as well as instructions for the cord blood collection.

 Could The Results Of The Maternal Blood Draw Mean That Stem Cells From My Baby’s Cord Blood Can’t Be Banked?